Who is required to post labor law posters?

 Will I be able to get tracking information for my poster updates?

 Yes!
-With a paid subscription, you will automatically get free access to the J. J. Keller® Employment Law Poster Management Center.
+With a paid subscription, you will automatically get free access to J. J. Keller’s Labor Law Poster Management Center (opens a new window).
 You can log on to the Management Center at any time to get FedEx SmartPost® tracking information for poster update shipments to all locations included under your J. J. Keller account number.
-Tracking information is listed for all poster updates shipped within the past two years, however, only poster shipments sent within the past 4 months are trackable.
+Tracking information is listed for all poster updates shipped within the past two years, however, only poster shipments sent within the past four months are trackable.
 You can even export the tracking information into an Excel spreadsheet to help you better manage and find information for multiple locations.
-You can use this tracking information to confirm poster updates have been shipped to and received by all of your locations.
+You can use this tracking information to confirm poster updates have been shipped to and received by all your locations.

 I sometimes get questions from our employees in other locations (either inside or outside my state) regarding labor law posting content and revision dates.
 How can I answer their question without having a physical poster in front of me?

-You can download PDF images of all our state and federal posters on the Employment Law Poster Management Center.
+You can download PDF images of all our state and federal posters on the Labor Law Poster Management Center (opens a new window).
 You can use these electronic images to review poster content and revision dates on any poster.

 Will I receive updated posters when a law change becomes effective?